 Importance of ERP Testing

-Majority of the ERP Implementation projects fails because of the improper test planning and testing.
-To understand the importance of ERP testing, testing professionals needs to understand the variations of the ERP systems.
+The majority of ERP Implementation projects fail because of improper test planning and testing.
+To understand the importance of ERP testing, testing professionals need to understand the variations of the ERP systems.

 ERP systems may be available in multiple versions for multiple domains targeting multiple customers.
 For example, major ERP vendors are having different versions and flavors of their ERP software as below.